-- For more than ten years, I have been teaching a class I designed at my community college called “Race in American Literature and Popular Culture,” where we explore the history of race in the US and the power of the media and other systems in shaping ideology.
-My Recommended Resources page includes several relevant sources and follows my approach.
-We conclude with a social action assignment so that students can apply what they’ve learned and take action.
+- For more than fifteen years, I have been teaching a class I designed at my community college called “Race in American Literature and Popular Culture,” where we explore the history of race and racism in the US and the power of the media and other systems in shaping a racial ideology (see tabs on Resources on Race and Racism, Resources on Precious Knowledge and Ethnic Studies, and Resources on Representation Matters for related readings and videos).

-- In addition to sharing my work through various workshops in the community, I’ve also presented my work at Netroots Nation, the White Privilege Conference, the Modern Language Association, Critical Race Theory conferences at both Yale Law School and UCLA Law School, and the past three conferences for the Working Class Studies Association.
+- I have presented my work at national conferences, including: Netroots Nation, the White Privilege Conference, the National Conference on Race and Ethnicity in American Higher Education (NCORE), the Association for Ethnic Studies, the American Studies Association, the Modern Language Association, Critical Race Theory conferences at both Yale Law School and UCLA Law School, and the Working Class Studies Association.

-Email me with comments or questions at: email@example.com
+Email me with comments or questions at: dividednolonger at gmail.com